 R1 – Notification of Registration to Faculty Research Programmes Committee

-The RSups Form RSups is a brief CV of proposed supervisor(s) this must accompany the registration documents to the Faculty Reserach Programmes Committee.
+The RSups Form RSups is a brief CV of proposed supervisor(s) this must accompany the registration documents to the Faculty Research Programmes Committee.

 Change in Registration Details

 During the period of your research degree your circumstances or the direction of the project may change.
-Please complete the R5 form and submit to your Graduate Research Office Administrator for consideration at your FRPC – ths form can be used for: change in mode of study, change of supervisor, requesting a suspension of studies, extension of studies and withdrawal from the programme.
+Please complete the R5 form and submit to your Graduate Research Office Administrator for consideration at your FRPC – this form can be used for: change in mode of study, change of supervisor, requesting an interruption of studies, extension of studies and withdrawal from the programme.
 R5 – Application for changes in registration details

 Transfer from MPhil to PhD